e-Invoice Malaysia

 Purpose

-• Individual e-invoice vs Consolidated e-invoice From 1 January 2026, businesses must issue individual e-invoices for transactions exceeding RM10,000 and the use of consolidated e-invoices for such transactions are not allowed.
+Individual e-invoice vs Consolidated e-invoice Upon expiry of the relaxation period, businesses must issue individual e-invoices for transactions exceeding RM10,000 and the use of consolidated e-invoices for such transactions are not allowed.

-All the information contained herein is summarised based on the information provided on the Malaysian IRB's website and FAQs updated on 5 June 2025 and 9 July 2025 respectively, and it is intended to provide a general overview of the subject matter.
+All the information contained herein is summarised based on the information provided on the Malaysian IRB's website publised on 5 January 2026, and it is intended to provide a general overview of the subject matter.
 It should not be regarded as a basis for tax advice for specific circumstances or for formulating business decisions.
 No responsibility for loss to any person acting or refraining from acting as a result of any material in this publication can be accepted by GSK & Associates.
 Readers should not act based on this publication without seeking professional advice.

 Should you require further clarification, please do not hesitate to contact our Partner, Mr Gunalan Appalasamy, at 03-2705 6630 or by email at gunalan@gskassociates.net or the Managers whom you are accustomed to dealing with.